225th Brigade (United Kingdom): 225th Mixed Brigade

 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
 The Provisional Brigades thus became anomalous, and at the end of 1916 their units became numbered battalions of their parent units.
 Part of their role was physical conditioning to render men fit for drafting overseas.
-5th Provisional Brigade became 225th Mixed Brigade in December 1916, with its units redesignated as follows:
+5th Provisional Brigade became 225th Mixed Brigade in December 1916, with its units redesignated as follows from 1 January 1917: